digipolisantwerp/notification_service_nodejs/CONTRIBUTING.md

 ### Code layout

-- `./projects/notification-widget` contains the widget source
+- `./src` contains the widget source
 - `./example` contains the demo app
-- `./example-api` contains the nodejs demo api

 ### Building and Testing